-The bank has been maintaining adequate levels of capitalisation to meet the minimum regulatory requirement and support credit growth.
-It reported a capital adequacy ratio (CAR) (standalone) of 14.28% (PY: 14.68%) and CET I ratio of 10.36% (PY: 10.27%) as on March 31, 2024, as against the minimum regulatory requirement of a CAR of 12.10% and CET I ratio of 8.6% (including

-0.6% additional buffer for being classified as D-SIB).
-The bank has not raised incremental equity capital in the last three years and has been funding the credit growth through internal capital generation through accruals, which has been healthy for the last two years, thus maintaining the cushion over the minimum requirements.
+The bank has been maintaining adequate levels of capitalisation to meet minimum regulatory requirement and support credit growth.
+It reported a capital adequacy ratio (CAR) (standalone) of 14.28% (PY: 14.68%) and CET I ratio of 10.36% (PY: 10.27%) as on March 31, 2024, against minimum regulatory requirement of a capital adequacy ratio (CAR) of 12.10% and CET I ratio of 8.6% (including 0.6% additional buffer for being classified as D-SIB).
+The bank has not raised incremental equity capital in the last three years and has been funding credit growth through internal capital generation and accruals, which has been healthy for the last two years, maintaining cushion over minimum requirements.

-The bank been raising non-core capital and has raised Tier-II bonds of ₹10,000 crore and ATI bonds of ₹8,101 crore during FY24 to support its capitalisation levels.
-While the strong internal accruals will help the bank fund growth in the near term, considering the size of the bank, CARE Ratings expects the bank to raise core equity in the medium term to support the continued credit growth.
-As on June 30, 2024, the CAR stood at 13.86% and CET I ratio at 10.25% as against the minimum regulatory requirement of a CAR of 12.10% and CET I ratio of 8.6% (including 0.6% additional buffer for being classified as D-SIB).
+The bank been raising non-core capital and has raised Tier-II bonds of ₹10,000 crore and ATI bonds of ₹8,101 crore in FY24 to support its capitalisation levels.
+During FY25(till date) the company has raised Tier I bonds of ₹5,000 crore and Tier 2 Bonds of Rs 15,000 crores.
+While the strong internal accruals will help the bank fund growth in the near term, considering the bank's size, CARE Ratings expects it to raise core equity in the medium term to support continued credit growth.
+As on September 30, 2024, the CAR stood at 13.76% and CET I ratio at 9.95% against minimum regulatory requirement of a CAR of 12.10% and CET I ratio of 8.6% (including 0.6% additional buffer for being classified as D-SIB).